 Tebow heats up late: The much-anticipated Tim Tebow era did not get off to a good start.
-But Tebow heated up late to pull it out in overtime.
+But Tebow heated up late to pull the victory out in overtime.
 Tebow struggled most of the game with his accuracy and was battered by Miami's defense.
-He completed 13-of-27 passes for 161 yards and two fourth-quarter touchdowns.
-He also had a key, two-point conversion to tie the score near the end of regulation.
+He completed 13 of 27 passes for 161 yards and two fourth-quarter touchdowns.
+He also had a key two-point conversion to tie the score near the end of regulation.

 Offensive offenses: This game was not pretty.
 It very much played out like a pair of teams going nowhere, particularly on offense.
 Neither team could muster a touchdown until Miami scored one early in the fourth quarter.
 The first third-down conversion didn’t come until late in the third quarter.
 Give both defenses some credit.
 But the game mostly had poor execution on offense.

 What's next: The Dolphins will be on "Sparano Watch" before going on the road for two weeks.
 Miami will play at the New York Giants on Oct.
 30. Then the Dolphins will travel to play the Kansas City Chiefs on Nov.
 6.